Skip to content

 Puff Pastry

-Puff pastry is a rich, delicate, multilettered dough known in French as Pâte Feuilletée.
-You make it by placing flattened butter between layers of dough rolled out, folded into thirds, and chilled.
-This process is repeated anywhere from 3 to 8 times, creating a pastry comprised of hundreds of layers of dough and butter.
+Puff pastry is a rich and delicate dough known in French as Pâte Feuilletée.
+It is made by placing flattened butter between layers of dough that are rolled out, folded into thirds, and chilled.
+This process is repeated three to eight times, building a pastry with hundreds of buttery layers that bake into a light and flaky texture.

 Ingredients and Substitutions